infomongo/infomongo.github.io/_posts/2018-04-20-driving-while-high.md

 > "You could have three marijuana cigarettes, but it might affect you differently if you were a regular user than if you've come from out of state and this is your first time?”

 And while this is true, it does effect people differently.
-It kind of misses the point.
+This kind of misses the point.
 First, that is a huge dose.
-Second, we don’t really know what effect cannabis has on driving performance.
+Second, we don’t really know what effect cannabis has on driving.

 The piece opens with story about Ron Edwards, who was killed riding his motorcycle.
 “According to police, the car's driver had marijuana in his system.”
 This is a tragic story.
 But are we sure pot had anything to do with it?
 According to this [Denver Post story][post], the driver “tested positive for marijuana use below the legal limit and charged only with careless driving.”
 His widow believes that we have laws wrong, and marijuana was the cause.
 Could be, but how do we know?